jenkinsci/p4-plugin/SETUP.md

 * Exclude changes from user

-Changes owned by the Perforce user specified in the filter will be excluded.
+Changes owned by the Perforce Helix user specified in the filter will be excluded.

 ![User Filter](docs/images/userF.png)